ruslan-kurchenko/sfdc-lax/README.md

 # lax

-The component to write a clear asynchronous Lightning Components JavaScript code with Promises
+The service Lightning Component to write a clear asynchronous JavaScript code

 ## Features